fabiangeisler/pyshotgrid/docs/authentication.md

 You can piggy back [SGTK's authentication](https://developers.shotgridsoftware.com/tk-core/authentication.html#authentication) procedures to make your live a bit easier to start out with `pyshotgrid`.
-The basic idea is to reuse the session token from either SG Desktop or SG Create, so you do not need to use another ShotGrid API key.
+The basic idea is to reuse the session token from either SG Desktop or SG Create, so you do not need to use another FPTR API key.

 ```python
 from tank.authentication import ShotgunAuthenticator